-Because of the weird system with domestic MLC shops, the result is you can pay with foreign currency in cash in many places on the street as people need it to do their domestic shopping.
+Because of the weird system with domestic MLC shops, the result is you can pay with foreign currency in cash in many places on the street, even in rural areas, as people need it to do their domestic shopping.

 What Is the Currency In Cuba for Paladares and Particulares